rguj/ffos/README.md

 # Self-Service Fast Food Ordering System

 This repository contains a working demonstration of a real-time ordering workflow system for a fast-food restaurant, intended for Web Programming students as a capstone group exercise.
-It also serves as an introductory bridge to System Analysis and Design (SAD).

 ## System Overview
 The system simulates multiple terminals: